An NFL Cheerleader Brings Her Firing Over An Instagram Photo To The EEOC

 The football players have a different job than us, and I completely understand that.
 But as far as being in the same place as a player, and me being the one who has to be careful about where I'm at, and watch out for them, that's so discriminating. ...
 If I post something, and I'm in a swimsuit or in a body suit, it's seen as something sexual, but the players can post shirtless in their underwear and it's just seen as athletic. ...

 If I'm [at a place before a player] first, I would still have to leave.
-And that's not just Saints players, it's any NFL team, or MBA.
+And that's not just Saints players, it's any NFL team, or NBA.
 So anybody from the Pelicans could walk in, and I would have to leave, or I'd be fired.

 On why she became a cheerleader